 1/4 teaspoon organic onion powder

-Salt to taste-we just got alder smoked sea salt from our affiliate partner Mountain Rose Herbs that gave these a slight smoky flavor without me burning them.
+Salt to taste-we just got alder smoked sea salt from Mountain Rose Herbs that gave these a slight smoky flavor without me burning them.

 Tear rinsed kale leaves into bite sized pieces.
 I tried to keep my uniform for even cooking.
 Put them in a medium glass bowl and add olive oil, onion powder, and sea salt.
 Toss with your hands until the leaves are all coated.
 Put leaves on a baking sheet and bake in a 350 degree oven for 4 minutes.
 Using oven tongues, turn leaves over or just stir them around.
 Put in for another 3 to 4 minutes.
 If the edges start to turn brown, yank those babies out.
 Cook until crispy, they’ll still be green.